Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The model to test the ability of the systemic risk tax to reduce systemic risk

-{\bf Banks.} There are $B$ banks that offer firm loans at rates that take into account the individual specificity of banks (modeled by a uniformly distributed random variable), and the firms' creditworthiness.
-Firms pay a credit risk premium according to their creditworthiness that is modeled by a monotonically increasing function of their financial fragility \cite{Delli-Gatti:2011aa}.
-Banks try to provide requested firm loans and grant them if they have enough liquid resources.
-If they do not have enough cash, they approach other banks in the interbank market to obtain the needed amount.
-If a bank does not have enough cash and can not raise the full amount for the requested firm loan on the IB market it does not pay out the loan.
-Interbank and firms loans have the same duration.
+There are $B$ banks that offer firm loans at rates that take into account the individual specificity of banks (modelled by a uniformly distributed random variable), and the firms' creditworthiness quantified by their leverage ratio (see \cref{model_details}).
+Firms pay a credit risk premium according to their creditworthiness, which is modelled by a monotonically increasing function of their financial fragility.
+Banks try to provide requested loans and grant them if they have enough liquid resources.
+If they do not have enough cash, they approach other banks in the interbank market to obtain the necessary amount.
+If a bank does not have enough cash and cannot raise the full amount for the requested firm loan on the interbank market it does not pay out the loan.
+Interbank and firm loans have the same duration.
 Additional refinancing costs of banks remain with the firms.
-Each time step firms and banks re-pay $\tau$ percent of their outstanding debt (principal plus interest).
-If banks have excess-liquidity they offer it on the interbank market for a nominal interest rate.
-The interbank relation network is modeled as a fully connected network and banks choose the interbank offers with the most favorable rate.
-Interbank rates $r_{ij}$ offered by bank $i$ to bank $j$ take into account the specificity of bank $i$, and the creditworthiness of bank $j$.
+Each time step firms and banks repay $\tau$ percent of their outstanding debt (principal plus interest).
+If banks have excess liquidity they offer it on the interbank market for a nominal interest rate.
+The interbank market is modelled after an electronic marketplace where, in principle, all participants can enter into business relationships.
+In the model, banks choose the interbank offer with the most favourable rate.
+This does not mean that the emerging interbank network is fully connected.
+Emerging interbank networks are shown in \cref{network} and (weighted) degree distributions can be found in \cref{degree_dist}.
+Interbank rates $r_{ij}(t)$ offered by bank $i$ to bank $j$ take into account the specificity of bank $i$, and the creditworthiness (leverage ratio) of bank $j$.
 If a firm goes bankrupt the respective creditor bank writes off the respective outstanding loans as defaulted credits.
-If the bank has not enough equity capital to cover these losses it defaults.
-Following a bank default an iterative default-event unfolds for all IB creditors.
+If the bank does not have enough equity capital to cover these losses, it defaults.
+Following a bank default an iterative default-event unfolds for all interbank creditors.
 This may trigger a cascade of bank defaults.
-For simplicity, we assume no recovery for IB loans.
-This assumption is reasonable in practice for short term liquidity \cite{Cont:2011aa}.
+For simplicity's sake, we assume no recovery for interbank loans.
+This assumption is reasonable in practice for short term liquidity \citep{Cont:2013aa}.
 A cascade of bankruptcies happens within one time step.
 After the last bankruptcy is taken care of the simulation is stopped.